nice-digital/nice-design-system/foundations/layout.md

 Grids usually sit within a `.container` which takes care of the maximum width and fluidity - grids fill the available space within their parent container.
 There are no rows: grid items sit directly within the grid itself.

-- Predefined selectors like `[data-g="6"]` for grid items exist for quickly making grid-based layouts
 - SASS mixins can also be used to make layouts with more semantic class names
-- The grid is based on `inline-block` so uses a word and letter spacing fix.
-- Grid items are created by specifying how many of the 12 columns to span, e.g. `[data-g="3"]` for 3/12 columns
-- There are also more human readable names like *one-half* etc, eg. `[data-g="two-thirds"]`
 - Gutters between grid items are achieved with a left margin, but the gutter can easily be removed, or reduced
 - The grid has a negative left margin so that the grid can align with non-grid content
 - If there are more than 12 items within a grid, the items simply wrap onto the next line
 - Grid item widths are mobile-first.
 This means they apply from the given widths upwards, overriding widths targeted for smaller devices.
 E.g. `[data-g="6 md:3"]` will be &frac14; of the width for 'medium' screen widths and up.
+- The grid is based on `inline-block` so uses a word and letter spacing fix.

+### Defining grid items
+- Grid items are created by specifying how many of the 12 columns to span, e.g. `[data-g="3"]` for 3/12 columns
+- Predefined selectors like `[data-g="6"]` for grid items exist for quickly making grid-based layouts
+- There are also more human readable names like *one-half* etc, eg. `[data-g="two-thirds"]`

+### Layouts considerations

+- Organise content in terms of priority and group related content together
+- Always consider how your layout will be shown on small screen devices
+- Only exceed the maximum container width when your content requires it
+- Keep the layout consistent when developing similar pages

 ## Containers